NAO Robot Autonomous Ball Search and Kick System

 Behavior Planning (Core Contribution)

 A finite-state machine (FSM) was designed to control robot behavior.
+The FSM makes the system interpretable and robust to intermittent perception failures.

 Main States

-- Alignment: adjust position before kicking
+- Alignment: adjust body position before kicking;

-- Kick: execute kicking motion
+- Kick: execute the kicking motion;

 State Transitions